dreamelax/StonyBrookCSE328Graphics/hw2/README.md

   you may also specify your own setting here.
   In this case, penalties may apply.

-## FAQ: Runtime error "shader file not successfully read"

-If you are using the CLion IDE, you should set up the working directory of the project.
-First click the "hw1 | Debug" icon on the top-right corner, next click "Edit Configurations...", then set up the "Working directory" item to the root of your project, i.e., the path to `hw1/`
-(this directory should be further renamed to `sbuid_hwx` as specified above).
-Note that the working directory must be **exactly** root of your project (its parent directories, e.g. path to `StonyBrookCSE328Graphics/`, won't work).

 ## Appendix

 Please include any other stuff you would like to mention in this section.